martink-rsa/hacker-news/README.md

 A HackerNews feed from the HackerNews API made in React with Material-UI.

+## Notes regarding project

+I unfortunately only become aware of different post types, such as polls, towards the end of the project.
+I therefore did not cater for them.
+Polls will result in an item without a title.
+This is not a complex fix and will be dealt with once the project is revised.
+See [issues](https://github.com/martink-rsa/hacker-news/issues/1).

 ## Getting Started

 Simply clone the repo or copy the files to your computer.